SharkSnack/shiren-4/content/guides/postgame-guide.md

 Steps:

-1. Write Extinction on a Blank Scroll, then throw it at Seedie so only Plump Snacky spawns.
+1. Write Extinction on a Blank Scroll, then throw it at Dark Seedie so only Plump Snacky spawns.
 2. Move to the corner of a room (leave a 1 tile gap), and step in place until it becomes night.
 3. Use Cluster Confusion → Room Cyclone to wipe out all Plump Snacky on the floor.
 4. Step in place until it switches to day, and then back to night, then repeat step 3.